-^{29.} INTERPRETATION 2 of Standard 402(b) (July 1977 & May 1980): "Faculty who are of aging student-faculty contact is lost, though, when heavy student-hour loads put law teachers into the bind of either neglecting intellectual preparation or neglecting students.
+student-faculty contact is lost, though, when heavy student-hour loads put law teachers into the bind of either neglecting intellectual preparation or neglecting students.
 The bind draws tighter as law teachers begin, with other university professors, to face threatening tenure decisions, budget reductions, and advancement-through-scholarship.
 Teachers interested in survival are encouraged to neglect students.
 The result in many law schools is that it is only an occasional student, or the exceptional student, who even seeks the benefit of personal conferences with his or her teachers.

 -If the embattled full-time teacher decides to risk an adverse tenure decision, or a static salary, and maintain an "open door" policy for students, class preparation and scholarship suffer and the teacher is less available for public service than the community and the bar expect him to be.
-"Open door" teachers learn how to duck committee assignments and thereby fail to comply with one of the oldest aspirations in university legal education: that the full-time law faculty take responsibility for the school.30 The ABA interpretation on student-faculty ratios relates numbers to the requirement that "all law-school programs be constantly open to re-evaluation" and that the "fulltime faculty . . . have personal resources for study and planning . . . and extensive self-study."
-32
+"Open door" teachers learn how to duck committee assignments and thereby fail to comply with one of the oldest aspirations in university legal education: that the full-time law faculty take responsibility for the school.23 The ABA interpretation on student-faculty ratios relates numbers to the requirement that "all law-school programs be constantly open to re-evaluation"24 and that the "fulltime faculty... have personal resources for study and planning... and extensive self-study."25

--Most law school course work is evaluated in single, stiff, end-of-course examinations.33 An efficient, conscientious teacher will spend at least half an hour on each student blue book.
-Grading a class of seventy-five requires one working week, and most teachers say they spend more time on the task than that.
-A professor responsible for 300 students (and the ABA has found many with this load) must devote a month for each set of examinations; that could mean two months a year counsel' to a law firm, have a permanent and ongoing relationship to a law firm, having their names on a law firm letter head, maintaining a separate law office, or having a professional telephone listing, may not be considered as fulltime faculty" See note 24 supra.
+-Most law-school course work is evaluated in single, stiff, end-ofcourse examinations.26 An efficient, conscientious teacher will spend at least half an hour on each student blue book.
+Grading a class of seventyfive requires one working week, and most teachers say they spend more time on the task than that.
+A professor responsible for 300 students (and the ABA has found many with this load) must devote a month for each set of examinations; that could mean two months a year for grading, and obvious temptations to neglect other duties-including the duty to evaluate and improve the examinations themselves.
+Even if the teacher feels no pressure toward scholarship and public service, the ABA interpretation says, "[A]n unreasonable grading burden . . . is certain to accelerate entropy in the examination process."27